zxc916684603/ecs/intl.en-US/User Guide/Monitoring/System events.md

 1. [ECS console](https://partners-intl.console.aliyun.com/#/ecs)
 2. On the left-side navigation pane, select **Overview**.
-3. Select **Unsettled events** from the navigation pane on the right-side of the **Overview** page.
+3. Select **Pending Tasks** from the navigation pane on the right-side of the **Overview** page.
-4. Click **All events**, and on the All events page, click **Scheduled system event** \> **Instances.**You can see the list of instance IDs, event types, and regions, and event status.
+4. Click **All Tasks**, and on the All Tasks page, click **System Tasks** \> **Instances** to see the list of instance ID, event type, region, and task status.

-**API operation**: Call [DescribeInstanceHistoryEvents](../reseller.en-US/API Reference/Operations and monitoring/DescribeInstanceHistoryEvents.md#) to view system events history.
+**API operation**: Call [DescribeInstanceHistoryEvents](../reseller.en-US/API Reference/System event/DescribeInstanceHistoryEvents.md#) to view system events history.

 ## System event suggestions {#section_e2q_3zz_xdb .section}

 System events make you perceptible to underlying components of Alibaba Cloud ECS.
 You can optimize the O&M of instances based on system events.
-We recommend the following actions to handle system events.
+We recommend that you use the following actions to handle system events.

 |Event type|Parameter|Recommended|
 |:---------|:--------|:----------|